aws-samples/amazon-mq-workshop/labs/lab-11.md

 Amazon MQ client applications that either to produce or consume messages, can be written in multiple languages.
 Most popular of them all is Java, as the ecosystem supports a popular messaging abstraction specification called JMS, Java Messaging Specification.

+In this Lab, we will use .Net client written in C# running on Windows.